Srihari231092/Srihari231092.github.io/index.md

 <img src="images/online-shopping.png?raw=true"/>

-Online Shopping purchasing behaviour was collected from a website over a 1 year period, and marked whether the visit ended in generating revenue or not.
+Online Shopping purchasing behaviour was collected from a website over one year.

 A predictive model was built using the given information to determine if the visit will end with an item being purchased.